track-asia/trackasia-navigation-ios/README.md

 # Getting Help

-- **Have a bug to report?** [Open an issue](https://github.com/maplibre/maplibre-navigation-ios/issues).
-If possible, include the version of Maplibre Services, a full log, and a project that shows the issue.
+- **Have a bug to report?** [Open an issue](https://github.com/track-asia-vn/trackasia-navigation-ios/issues).
+If possible, include the version of Trackasia Services, a full log, and a project that shows the issue.
-- **Have a feature request?** [Open an issue](https://github.com/maplibre/maplibre-navigation-ios/issues/new).
+- **Have a feature request?** [Open an issue](https://github.com/track-asia-vn/trackasia-navigation-ios/issues/new).
 Tell us what the feature should do and why you want the feature.

 ## <a name="sample-code">Sample code